 They were interested in the world, but Mavla did not wish them.
-You have taken care of me, I will make you a noble, I will create a noble nation, I will give this property to others;
+You have taken care of me, I will make you a noble, I will create a noble people, I will give this property to others;

-When Ibrahim, peace be upon him, paid attention to the greatness of his footsteps, he cried out: "Oh, cool the grass, stay safe, Ibrahim."
+When Ibrahim, peace be upon him, paid attention to the greatness of his footsteps, he cried out: "Oh, cool fire, stay healthy, Ibrahim Uza."

-The expressions "I'm happy" and "I'm happy" are among the phraseological units that express a positive meaning.
+The expressions "Kongli khush bolddi" and "Kongli khush khylimik" are among the phraseological units expressing a positive meaning.
 These expressions have expressed such meanings as "to feel better, to be happy":